mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/deploying-services/faq/index.md

 ## How does the installer work?

-DC/OS is installed in your environment using a dynamically generated setup file.
+DC/OS is installed in your environment using a dynamically-generated setup file.
 This file is generated using specific parameters that are set during configuration.
 This installation file contains a Bash install script and a Docker container that is loaded with everything you need to deploy a customized DC/OS build.

 For more information, see the installation [documentation](/mesosphere/dcos/2.0/installing/).

 ## What versions of kernel, local OS, Docker Engine, Union Mount are recommended?

-We recommend using CoreOS, matched with its correct versions and sensible defaults of Docker, filesystem, and other settings.
+We recommend using CoreOS&reg;, matched with its correct versions and sensible defaults of Docker, filesystem, and other settings.

 [1]: /mesosphere/dcos/2.0/networking/load-balancing-vips/
 [2]: /mesosphere/dcos/2.0/networking/